gpaux/Mediana/CaseStudy06.md

        method = "TTest")
 {% endhighlight %}

-For the sake of compactness, all MTPs are wraped in a `MultAdj` object, but it is worth mentionning that each MTPs could have been directly added to the `AnalysisModel` object using the `+` operator.
+For the sake of compactness, all MTPs are combined using a `MultAdj` object, but it is worth mentioning that each MTP could have been directly added to the `AnalysisModel` object using the `+` operator.

-## Evaluation Model
+## Define an Evaluation Model

 As for the data model, the same evaluation model as in [Case study 2](CaseStudy02.html) will be used in this case study.
 Refer to [Case study 2](CaseStudy02.html) for more information.